ROCP BasicsInformation, including governance, funding, and accountability, about Regional Occupational Centers and Programs (ROCPs).

 - Extended school day and evening courses, intensive short-term training, and weekend courses are common; in some cases courses are offered during the summer months.

-- Program curricula are designed at the local level with suggestions from the business community and certification by the CDE.
+- Program curricula are designed at the local level with suggestions from the business community.

 - ROCPs award certificates of completion and/or state or national industry-based certification upon successful completion of courses.
 These certificates are widely recognized and accepted by business and industry and, in many cases, constitute portable national licensure or professional certification.